 Millwall are edging ever closer to expanding the Den, as Lewisham Council are set to approve a 999-year extension to the current lease of the ground.

-Plans approved in January 2022 will see around 3,500 new homes built on the land around the football ground, and the club hope to extend the capacity of the stadium from 20,000 to 34,000 with an additional tier of seats being added to the existing stands.
+Plans approved in January 2022 will see around 3,500 new homes built on the land around the football ground.
+The stadium's capacity is to be extended from 20,000 to 34,000, with an additional tier of seats added to the existing stands.

 The new lease agreement would unlock the ability to redevelop the area, named New Bermondsey, as the current lease prohibits such building work from going ahead.